🇰🇪 Showing results for Kenya. Browse all countries →

 ⚡ Hinge — Growing Fast in Nairobi

 Hinge arrived late to Kenya but has grown quickly among Nairobi's 25–35 professional demographic since 2024.
-Its profile format rewards effort — longer profiles with detailed prompts attract higher-intent users.
-User base is concentrated in Westlands, Kilimani, and Lavington.
-Outside Nairobi the user base is negligible.
-Premium is KES 3,100/month.
-No M-Pesa support.
-A good addition to your Nairobi platform rotation if AfroIntroductions is your primary app.
+Its profile format rewards effort — detailed prompts attract higher-intent users, which shows in the quality of conversations.
+The user base is concentrated in Westlands, Kilimani, and Lavington.
+Outside Nairobi, it's negligible — don't install it in Nakuru or Kisumu.
+Premium is KES 3,100/month and no M-Pesa support.
+It's a good addition to your Nairobi platform rotation if AfroIntroductions is your primary app.

 Read our full Hinge Kenya review →